-Hanging Christmas lights in windows are something many people do around the holiday season.
+Hanging Christmas lights inside windows are something many people do around the holiday season.
 It can be an easy or hard task, depending on the window and the knowledge of the person doing it.
 There are actually a few simple ways you can hang your lights in your window without making it a difficult chore.

 One of the first things you should consider is the hook you’re using.
 If you have gutters on your home, consider gutter hooks.
 They can be attached right to the gutter.
 This is the easiest way to hang curtain lights.
 They leave no marks and do no damage.
 This is a quick and simple way to hang your lights.